aiforged/docs/docs/services/extract-and-verify/amazon-receipt-extraction.md

 The Amazon Receipt Extraction Service in AIForged uses **Amazon Textract**'s pre-trained receipt models to extract key-value pairs and line items from receipts.
 The service retrieves essential data commonly found on receipts—such as Subtotal, VAT, Total, Date, Receipt Number, Vendor Name, Shipping Address Recipient, and Purchase Orders.
 Individual line items are also extracted and presented in a structured format.

-{% hint style="info" %}
+!!! info
     This service is ideal for automating expense tracking, financial reconciliation, and visualizing receipt data for business intelligence.
-{% endhint %}

 ***